Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Prototype Setup

-While one port of the power beam splitter directs the fields to the cavity, at the other port they are incident on the photodetector $\rm PD_i$.
-This photodetector can be used to directly sense the interference beatnote between $E_{p_+}$ and $E_{p_-}$ without the additional complexity of both fields also interacting with the cavity.
-The frequency and amplitude of the beatnote is read out with a digital phasemeter.
-It should be noted here that when the fields are configured to have orthogonal polarization states the beatnote amplitude is significantly reduced, however it was still possible to measure it with the phasemeter due to these states not being purely orthogonal.
-It is planned for the implementation of a wave-plate and polarizing beam splitter before this photodetector in the future to increase the amplitude of the interference beatnote (or allow for the beatnote to be observed at all if the purity of the polarization states are improved).

-A second laser on the opposite side of the cavity, L2 in Figure~\ref{fig:Proto}, provides the third field which will be referred to as $E_{s_0}$.
-Although this setup differs from the technique described in the previous section in which all three fields are injected from the same side of the cavity, it is possible to inject the fields from either side.
-The only complication in this case is the loss of power in reflection from a cavity that is close to impedance matched.\footnote{Impedance matched refers to the condition where the transmissivity of the mirror used for the input coupling is equal to all other optical losses in a round trip through the cavity, including the transmissivity of the output coupling mirror and the scattering and absorption upon reflection from each mirror surface.} This laser (L2) also has an \ac{EOM} in its beam path such that it can be \ac{PDH} stabilized to a cavity resonance using $\rm PD_t$ as a sensor. $\rm PD_t$ is also used to sense the interference beatnotes between the three fields and the local oscillator fields and is the primary sensor for the measurement.
-The frequencies of the interference beatnotes are measured using a digital phasemeter as shown in Figure~\ref{fig:Proto}.
+A second laser (L2) on the opposite side of the cavity provides the third field which will be referred to as $E_{\perp_0}$.
+This laser also has an \ac{EOM} in its beam path such that it can be \ac{PDH} stabilized to a cavity resonance using $\rm PD_t$ as a sensor. $\rm PD_r$ on the L1 table is then used as the primary sensor of the interference beatnotes between the three fields.

-Since a power beam splitter is used to combine $E_{s_0}$ with the fields from L1 in transmission of the cavity, the setup does not restrict what polarization states the fields can be injected to the cavity.
+Since non-polarizing beam splitters are used to inject all fields to the cavity, the setup does not restrict the polarization states of the fields.
 This allows for null measurements with all fields in the same polarization state to test the sensitivity of the setup independent of polarization effects.
-However, when the setup is configured to measure the dynamic birefringence of the cavity, $E_{s_0}$ is aligned to an orthogonal polarization axes of the cavity from $E_{p_+}$ and $E_{p_-}$.
+However, when the setup is configured to measure the dynamic birefringence of the cavity, $E_{\perp_0}$ is aligned to an orthogonal polarization axis from $E_{\parallel_+}$ and $E_{\parallel_-}$.
+When this is the case, the interference beatnotes are generated by orienting the wave-plate before $\rm PD_r$ to rotate all polarization states by $45^\circ$ with respect to the polarizing beamsplitter just before $\rm PD_r$.
+Therefore all fields are split equally and the interference beatnotes can be measured at either port of the polarizing beamsplitter.